ThomasVitale/spring-boot-multitenancy/README.md

 ## Usage

-You can use Docker Compose to set up Keycloak and the Grafana observability stack.
+You can use Docker Compose to run the necessary backing services for observability, authentication, and AI.

 From the project root folder, run Docker Compose.